 Cumulative effects are effects the alternative would have on a particular resource when added to effects on that resource due to past, present, and reasonably foreseeable actions within a defined timeframe and geographical area.
 The primary purpose of this analysis is to determine if the cumulative effects exceed the threshold of significance for the particular resource and therefore require either avoidance or mitigation.
 This requires the availability of quantitative data.
 Therefore, the timeframe used in this EA is five years for past actions.
 Reasonably foreseeable future actions are actions that the proponent has committed to completing within the same timeframe as the implementation of the proposed action.

-Past, present and reasonably foreseeable future actions that could affect the Proposed Project are the construction of Crittenden Drive and the extension of Taxiway A. None of the resources in Sections 4.1-4.18 would have a cumulative effect from these actions that would result in a significant impact from the Proposed Project.
+None of the resources in Sections 4.1-4.18 would have a cumulative effect that would result in a significant impact from the Proposed Project.

 5. PUBLIC AND AGENCY COORDINATION